 When you’re outnumbered, you quickly learn that there’s no such thing as “perfect parenting.”
 You do your best every day and realize that there will be mistakes, but that you have another shot at it tomorrow.

-…like finding 3 little pairs of matching shoes or getting out the door on time!
+It's Best to Celebrate the Small Victories...Three little pairs of matching shoes or getting out the door on time?

 Let’s face it…kids are funny.
-When you have 3 kids, getting that perfect photo is next to impossible, so you take what you can get.
+When you have three kids, getting that perfect photo is next to impossible, so you take what you can get.
 Embrace the silliness!